 You can maximize the odds of showing up on Google by optimizing your website’s SEO, using the right keywords, and the right content strategy to make it happen.

+81 percent of consumers perform online research before making a purchase.
 If Google can find you, so can everyone else.

-7. The New York syndrome
+7. To use the New York syndrome to your advantage.